devanshbatham/ParamSpider/README.md

 Here are a few examples of how to use `paramspider`:

-- Discover parameters for a single domain:
+- Discover URLs for a single domain:

   ```sh
   paramspider -d example.com
   ```

-- Discover parameters for multiple domains from a file:
+- Discover URLs for multiple domains from a file:

   ```sh
   paramspider -l domains.txt